athenahartigan/pediatric-labeling-changes/README.md

 ## Overview
 Having information about a medicine’s safety, effectiveness, and dosing for children in the product’s labeling is important to ensure health care professionals can make evidence-based decisions about treating children.
 A pediatric labeling change refers to any update to a product’s labeling to add information about safety, effectiveness, or dosing for children.
 Many labeling changes represent a new FDA approval for children, while others provide new safety or efficacy information.

+## Motivation

+The motivation for creating the Pediatric Labeling Changes Database stems from a desire to ensure that healthcare professionals have access to the most accurate and comprehensive information regarding pediatric medications.
+Understanding the safety, efficacy, and appropriate dosing for children is crucial for making informed medical decisions.
+By compiling and regularly updating this database, I aim to support evidence-based pediatric care and compliance with regulatory requirements.
+This project is driven by a commitment to improve health outcomes for children and to facilitate better understanding and utilization of pediatric drug information.

 ## Importance and Benefits

 ### Importance